Developer Guide

 find n/S1234567A

-is not shown in the list.
+Expected: The person with NRICS1234567Ais not shown in the list.
 The result panel shows an error message, indicating that the command format is invalid.

 - Test case: